ries-lab/SimuFLUX/README.md

 ## MATLAB

+### Setup

+Install MATLAB 2023b or newer with the curve fitting toolbox.
 Clone this repository.
 Open the repository in MATLAB.

-### Setup

-Install MATLAB 2023b or newer with the curve fitting toolbox.

 ### Usage

 Open MATLAB.
 In MATLAB, navigate to the `MATLAB/examples` folder.

+### Technical Details

+Tested on Windows 11 and Mac OS 14.5.
+Installation time for MATLAB is ~1 hour.
+Installation time for SimuFLUX is < 5 min.

 ## Python